Infinitely degenerate slowly rotating solutions in $f(R)$ gravity: Introduction

-This work addresses some of these questions by explicitly constructing multiple slow rotating black hole (SRBH) solutions for a class of $f(R)$ gravity models.
+This work addresses some of these questions by explicitly constructing multiple slow rotating black hole (SRBH) solutions for a class of $f(R)$ gravity models ($f(R) =(\alpha_{0} + \alpha_{1}\,R)^{p}, p > 1$).
 Unfortunately, modified theories typically lead to more complex field equations, and obtaining exact rotating BH solutions analytically is challenging.
 Unlike GR, whose field equations contain only up to second-order derivatives, the equations of $f(R)$ gravity models include higher derivatives.
 Hence, the higher-order derivative corrections, with a significant number of degrees of freedom, cannot be treated as a perturbation to GR, especially in the strong-gravity regime~\cite{2022-Shanki.Joseph-GRG}.
 However small they may appear in the Newtonian limit, higher-derivative terms make the new theory drastically different from GR~\cite{1983-Barth-Christensen-PRD,1990-Simon-PRD,1991-Mueller-Hoissen-AnP,2001-Hawking.Hertog-PRD,1991-Simon-PRD,1992-Simon-PRD}.

+In GR, no-hair theorems concern mostly black hole solutions with flat asymptotics.
+It is known that hairy black holes with non-flat asymptotics often exist.
+For instance, non-linear field sources, such as Yang-Mills fields~\cite{1989-Volkov-JETP,1999-Volkov-PhyRept,1990-Bizon-PRL,1993-Greene-PRD} and non-canonical scalars such as Skyrmions \cite{1986-Hugh_Ian-PLB,1991-Markus_Serge_NorbertStraumann-PLB} lead to hairy black-holes.
+Recently, it has been shown that scalar-tensor Horndeski theories with higher derivatives can lead to spherically symmetric hairy BHs~\cite{2014-Herdeiro-PRL,2014-Babichev-JHEP,2014-Sotiriou_Zhou-PRD,2014-Charmousis_Papantonopoulos-JHEP}.
+Also, it has been shown that massive, minimally-coupled complex scalar fields can lead to hairy Kerr solutions~\cite{2014-Herdeiro-PRL}. {For completeness, we have provided more details about the no hair violation in other theories of gravity in \ref{sec:refs}.}

+{To our knowledge, exact (analytical) rotating black hole solutions have not been obtained in the literature for (higher-derivative) modified gravity theories in 4-D.} For instance, in the case of dynamical Chern-Simons gravity, the presence of axial scalar field through the Pontryagin density leads to a non-Kerr rotating black hole~\cite{2009-Yunes_Pretorius-PRD}.
+In the case of Chern-Simons gravity, the deviation from the Kerr depends on the Chern-Simons coupling constant.
+Note that this solution is asymptotically flat and is obtained up to the second order in rotational parameter $\chi (= a/M) = J/M^2$, $J$ is the angular momentum, and $M$ is the mass).

-Consequently, to keep the calculations tractable, we analytically obtain SRBH solutions up to second-order in the rotational parameter ($\chi = a/M = J/M^2$, $J$ is the angular momentum, and $M$ is the mass).
-We show that this feature leads to multiple SRBH solutions in $f(R)$.
+In this work, to keep the calculations tractable, we analytically obtain {asymptotically non-flat}, SRBH solutions up to second-order in the rotational parameter ($\chi$) for $f(R)$ gravity.
+We explicitly show that a class of $f(R)$ model leads to multiple SRBH solutions.
 The results are then compared with Kerr and SR Kerr solutions (in GR) by evaluating different physical parameters.
-[We use $(-,+,+,+)$ signature for the 4-D space-time metric.
-Greek alphabets denote the 4-D space-time coordinates.
-We set $G = c = 1$.
-Prime denotes derivative w.r.t $\rho$.]
+We also discuss the implications of our result in the conformally equivalent frame.